chainguard-dev/edu/content/chainguard/administration/iam-groups/how-to-manage-iam-groups-in-chainguard-enforce.md

 chainctl auth login --invite-code $INVITE_CODE
 ```

-Chainguard Enforce’s IAM ensures that you can set up policies specific to certain groups, and also allows you to manage your users and what access they have.
+Chainguard’s IAM ensures that you can set up policies specific to certain groups, and also allows you to manage your users and what access they have.